 In June 1938, Sterling entered Good Samaritan Hospital in Hollywood because of thrombosis in one of his legs.
-According to a newspaper reporter, Sterling had been in the same bed in Good Samaritan Hospital for over a year because of a heart condition that had been bothering him for two years.
+157 According to a newspaper reporter, Sterling had been in the same bed in Good Samaritan Hospital for over a year because of a heart condition that had been bothering him for two years.
 Blood clots in his leg made in necessary to amputate the leg on August 1, 1939.
-Gangrene had set in, and there was no other treatment.
-Despite having his left leg amputated above the knee, Sterling was reported to be in cheerful good spirits.
+158 Gangrene had set in, and there was no other treatment.
+159 Despite having his left leg amputated above the knee, Sterling was reported to be in cheerful good spirits.
 Mack Sennett was a frequent visitor.
+160

 Although there was hope for a full recovery, his condition soon worsened.
 Ford Sterling died in the Good Samaritan Hospital during the evening on October 13, 1939, at the age of 56.
 Teddy Sampson was at his bedside.
 Ford and Teddy had been living together at 5272 Hollywood Boulevard in Los Angeles before he was hospitalized.
 The primary cause of death was a heart attack.
+162

 After services at the Pierce Brothers mortuary in Los Angeles, his body was cremated.
-The chapel was filled to its capacity of 300, and many floral tributes came from others who could not attend.
+163 The chapel was filled to its capacity of 300, and many floral tributes came from others who could not attend.
 Among the notables who came to pay respects were: Charlie Chaplin, Douglas Fairbanks, Sr., Harold Lloyd, Eugene Pallette, Tom Moore, Louise Fazenda, Baron Long, Marshall Neilan, Barney Oldfield, Mack Sennett, Frank Borzage, Allan Dwan, Wesley Ruggles, and Jed Prouty.
 The Rev. Neal Dodd conducted an Episcopal funeral service, and there were two musical numbers.
-In addition to Sennett, Chaplin, Long, Neilan, Borzage, Moore, and Oldfield, honorary pallbearers were Earle C. Anthony and F. C. Griffin.
+164 In addition to Sennett, Chaplin, Long, Neilan, Borzage, Moore, and Oldfield, honorary pallbearers were Earle C. Anthony and F. C. Griffin.
+165

 Sterling's ashes are interred in a niche at the Hollywood Forever Cemetery in Los Angeles County, California.
+166 Sterling had died penniless, and the unmarked niche was paid for by the Actors' Fund.
+167

 Although they had reunited in life, Ford Sterling and Teddy Sampson were separated after death.
 Teddy Sampson died at the age of 75 on November 24, 1970, in Woodland Hills, California.
 She was buried in the San Fernando Mission Cemetery in Mission Hills, California, and her gravestone was inscribed "Nora Sterling," with "Teddy" beneath that name.
+168